 Prepaid mobile plans offered by the big European mobile providers often include roaming in other countries and even other continents.
 Perform a search on Amazon for “international sim card” to compare plans.
 Some plans only provide voice and text; others provide voice, text, and data; and some just provide data with no voice or text.
 If you decide on a plan that includes data, read the descriptions carefully if tethering your other devices to your smartphone is important to you, since some plans don’t support this feature.

-If your destination is the USA, you have a vast array of prepaid mobile plans to choose from, which are available from the carrier outlets as well as almost any corner store, gas station or big box store.
+If your destination is the USA, you have a vast array of prepaid mobile plans to choose from, which are available from the carrier outlets as well as almost any corner store, gas station or big stores such as Walmart or Costco.
 Check out the carriers’ coverage maps beforehand, to ensure you will have service in the areas in the USA you plan to visit, since some US carriers’ coverage can be non-existent in some areas of the country!
-International travellers can also buy prepaid mobile plans from any of the major USA mobile service providers and big stores such as Walmart.
-You can often save significantly over roaming charges from your home country provider, however you will have to find and go into one of their stores to sign up, since many don’t offer online SIM/plan purchase or delivery to International travellers.
+International travellers can also buy prepaid mobile plans from any of the major USA mobile service providers, however you will have to find and go into one of their stores to sign up, since many don’t offer online SIM/plan purchase or delivery to International travellers.

-Satellite phone rentals can make sense for when you’re going off the beaten path but have to keep in touch, however they are much more expensive than traditional cellular service.
+When you’re going off the beaten path but have to keep in touch, satellite phone rentals can make sense, however they are much more expensive than traditional cellular service.
 This option also involves carrying another communication device, since regular mobile phones don’t support satellite services.